cangeles14/Preowned-Video-Game-Profit-Sales/README.md

 ## Purpose

 In this project I will create a pipeline that will web scrap a video game sales website using Python, Pandas, and BeautifulSoup.
 I will collect the data recieved and create a dataset utilizing Pandas and Python, and MySQL.
+Using this dataset, I will make a general analysis on the data collected.
+And finally, report this dataset analysis using visuals made in python and with matplotlib library.

 ## Getting Started

 Finding a website to scrape - in this case I used an online market for video games

 - [Game.co.uk](https://game.co.uk)

 ## Examining The Website

-Import needed libaries
+There are two major techniqes used in web scraping.
+Using HTML to target web page tags, or using an API to extract data.
+In this case, I will use HTML tags and BeautifulSoup library to target key web page tags, and retrieve the speceific information.

+BeautifulSoup will get the URL and the element tags of that web page, and extract the elements you specify.
+Using this, I am able to collect sale prices for each video game per genre of video games.

+By creating function that can loop through all the URls for each genre, I am able to create a dataset of game titles, and sale prices for each genre.

 ## Cleaning The Data